Approach

 Traditional DD blind spots

-A traditional DD provider will tell you the target has $2M in annual tech spend.
-They won't tell you that $1.4M of that goes to an AI vendor whose contract renews in 90 days with a 40% price increase clause.
+A traditional DD provider will tell you the target spends $2M a year on tech.
+They won't tell you $1.4M of that goes to an AI vendor whose contract renews in 90 days with a 40% price hike baked in.

-They'll note the company has "AI-driven pricing."
-They won't flag that the model was trained on 2023 data and hasn't been retrained since, meaning its predictions are quietly degrading every week.
+They'll note "AI-driven pricing."
+They won't flag that the model was trained on 2023 data and hasn't been retrained since.
+Its predictions are quietly getting worse every week.

-Biggest gap: no ability to assess whether AI claims in the CIM are real, exaggerated, or completely fabricated.
-This happens more than you'd expect.
+Biggest gap: they can't tell you whether the CIM's AI claims are real, exaggerated, or made up.
+This happens more often than you'd expect.

 Tech-only DD blind spots

-Tech DD firms evaluate code quality, infrastructure, and scalability.
+Tech DD firms check code quality, infrastructure, and whether it scales.
 Good things to know.
-But they often treat AI as another software component.
+But they treat AI like regular software.
 It isn't.

 They'll confirm the model runs.
-They won't ask whether anyone on the team actually trusts it enough to use it in their daily workflow.
-A model with 95% accuracy that the operations team ignores is worth exactly zero.
+They won't ask whether anyone trusts it enough to use it.
+A 95% accurate model that the ops team ignores is worth zero.

-They also miss the commercial context.
-A technically sound AI system that doesn't map to a revenue driver or cost reduction is an expensive hobby.
+They also miss the commercial angle.
+An AI system that doesn't tie to a revenue driver or a cost cut is an expensive hobby.
 Tech DD tells you what exists.
-It doesn't tell you what it's worth to the business.
+It doesn't tell you what it's worth.

 What WorkWise AI DD adds

-We designed our AI due diligence specifically for PE deal teams, family offices, private credit lenders, and independent sponsors.
-That means every finding maps to a decision you need to make before close.
+We built our AI DD for PE deal teams, family offices, private credit lenders, and independent sponsors.
+Every finding maps to a decision you need to make before close.

 The output is an IC-ready memo, not a technical document your partners won't read.
-Risk scores, value-creation opportunities, and a 100-day post-close roadmap.
+Risk scores.
+Value-creation opportunities.
+A 100-day post-close roadmap.
 The kind of thing that changes how you price a deal or structure an earn-out.

 When to Use Each Approach